yeshmukhamet/Capstone_Project/README.md

 # Baseline Models:
 ## Mean Baseline model
 - I Started with basic one.
-And will use it as an example to compare RMSE value to any other new models.
+And will use it as an example to compare R2 score value to any other new models.
 ## Linear Regression model / Scaled version
 - With regression model need to choose right scaling method, that will be better for my dataset.
 Otherwise it was no minor difference betwen Scaled and not scaled regression models.
 ## Decision Tree Regressor: